We may earn a commission when you buy through links in our articles. Learn more.

 Pokemon card size and weight guide - Wargamer photo showing a full art Simisear card with a lego ruler measuring its width

-This is the same as the standard MTG card size, and shared across most other modern trading card games too.
+These are the same dimensions as traditional playing cards from a 52-card deck.
+It’s also the official MTG card size, and it’s a shared standard across most other modern trading card games too.
+But hang on; what about those extra large Pokémon cards you sometimes see?
+Well…

 Pokemon card size and weight guide - Wargamer photo showing a size comparison between jumbo and standard Pokemon cards